dlacewell/gimste/SUBMISSIONS.md

-We will be using git to manage the balningau process.
+TESTWe will be using git to manage the balningau process.
 This will allow us a lot of control over how changes are organized, reviewed, and finally merged/commited as accepted changes.